rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

     Your browser does not support the
     <code>audio</code> element.
 </audio>

+_This document assumes a bit of programming knowledge and familiarity with GNU tools_.

 Luckily for us, getting started with COBOL is relatively painless.
 GnuCOBOL is a free implementation of the language which one is welcome to study, share, and modify.
 GnuCOBOL offers latitude regarding use of syntax but we'll be following (as best we can, at least) conventions found in IBM documentation.